cmyui/guessthedis/README.md

 # guessthedis - gameify learning python disassembly

-A simple command-line game to learn python's opcodes, and order of execution.
+A command-line game to test & grow your python bytecode disassembly knowledge.

 # How to play
 Write a function in `guessthedis/test_functions.py`, and apply the `@test` decorator to it.\